Hormone Journal

 • Delivery models range from fully remote care with at-home testing to hybrid approaches requiring initial phlebotomy lab visits.

-• Ongoing support quality varies widely — evidence-based platforms require follow-up testing every 3–6 months minimum.
+• Ongoing support quality varies widely.
+Evidence-based platforms require follow-up testing every 3 to 6 months minimum.

 • Cost structures differ significantly between insurance-accepting platforms and out-of-pocket services with bundled pricing.

-A thorough hormone health platform combines extensive diagnostic testing, integrated weight management protocols, and personalised treatment plans rather than offering fragmented standalone services.
-The most effective platforms test thyroid function (TSH, T3, T4), sex hormones (estrogen, progesterone, testosterone), and metabolic markers (cortisol, DHEA), then coordinate these insights with weight loss interventions under unified clinical oversight.
+A integrated hormone health platform combines extensive diagnostic testing, integrated weight management protocols, and personalised treatment plans rather than fragmented standalone services.
+The most effective platforms test thyroid function (TSH, T3, T4), sex hormones (estrogen, progesterone, testosterone), and metabolic markers (cortisol, DHEA), then coordinate those findings with weight loss interventions under unified clinical oversight.

 Platform comparison: integrated hormone and weight loss services in Canada